Ranjit7763/content-management-system-cms-/README.md

    - Includes routes for signing up, logging in, and adding contacts.
    - It uses Mongoose for data modeling and interacting with MongoDB.
 There are two models: one for users and another for contacts.

-Let me know if you need help with a specific part of the code!